Poker Night at the Inventory

 Poker Night at the Inventory is a poker video game developed by Telltale Games.
-It features four characters from different franchises: Tycho Brahe from the Penny Arcade webcomic, Max from the Sam & Max franchise, the RED Heavy from Team Fortress 2, and Strong Bad from the Homestar Runner web series.
+It features four characters from different franchises: Tycho Brahe from the Penny Arcade webcomic, Max from the Sam & Max franchise, the RED Heavy Weapons Guy from Team Fortress 2, and Strong Bad from the Homestar Runner web series.
 The game was released on November 22, 2010.
 A sequel, Poker Night 2, was released in 2013.
-The game was delisted from Steam in May 2019.
+The game was delisted from Steam on May 23rd, 2019.

-Plot

-The Inventory is a secret club built underneath a video game storage warehouse.
-It was established in 1919, after a first draft of the 18th Amendment was acquired by a group of connected gamblers.
-It was discovered that it could not only outlaw libations, but games and amusements that could decrease the productivity of the national workforce.
-Despite this never coming to pass, the club has existed since in secret, just in case Congress tried to set prohibition into law.
-As a newcomer, the player competes in a friendly game of Texas Hold'em Poker with Max of Sam & Max, Strong Bad from Homestar Runner, Tycho from Penny Arcade, and the Heavy from Team Fortress 2.
-The player is first greeted by Reginald Van Winslow, former captain of the Screaming Narwhal, and sidekick to Guybrush Threepwood in Tales of Monkey Island.
-He explains the back story of the Inventory, and raises the blinds in game.
-Other characters from Telltale's games make cameo appearances in the introduction sequence.

 Gameplay

+Poker Night is a computer-based Texas Hold 'Em poker simulation between the player as an unseen silent participant and four computer-controlled characters: Max of Sam & Max, Strong Bad from Homestar Runner, the Heavy from Team Fortress 2, and Tycho from Penny Arcade.
+The game takes place in the Inventory, a secret club built underneath a video game storage warehouse.
+The game's backstory establishes the club as having been established in 1919 when its founder learned of an early draft of the 18th Amendment, which would have banned games and amusements in addition to alcohol; though this never came to pass, the club has existed since in secret, just in case Congress tried to set prohibition into law.
+Reginald Van Winslow from Tales of Monkey Island hosts the game and raises the blinds, while other characters from Telltale's games make cameo appearances in the introduction sequence.

-Poker Night is a computer-based Texas Hold 'Em poker simulation between the player as an unseen silent participant and the four characters, Max, Tycho, The Heavy, and Strong Bad and that is played in The Inventory.
-Each player starts with a $10,000 buy-in for a total of $50,000 for the entire table and stays in the game until they are broke until one player is left.
-The game uses no-limit betting and a gradually-increasing blind bets over the course of several rounds.
-During some random, one of the four non-playable characters will not be able to front the money but will offer one of their possessions as buy-in for the game.
+Each player starts with a $10,000 buy-in for a total of $50,000 for the entire table and stays in the game until they are broke or until one player is left.
+The game uses no-limit betting and gradually-increasing blind bets over the course of several rounds.
+During some random events, one of the four non-playable characters will not be able to front the money but will offer one of their possessions as buy-in for the game.
 The player can win these items as Team Fortress 2 unlockable equipment only if they are the one to bust that non-player character out of the game.
-The game keeps track of the player's statistics over the course of several games, and by completing certain objectives (such as number of hands or games won) can unlock different playing card or table artwork to customize the look of the game.
+The game keeps track of the player's statistics over the course of several games; each time the player accrues a certain total number of wins, they will unlock different playing card or table artwork to customize the look of the game.